mysql/mysql-utilities/doc/man/mysqlrplshow.rst

   Display output in single-column format like that of the ``\G`` command for the :command:`mysql` monitor.

-If you use the :option:`--recurse` option, the utility attempts to connect to the slaves using the user name and password provided for the master.
-By default, if the connection attempt fails, the utility throws an error and stops.
-To change this behavior, use the :option:`--prompt` option, which permits the utility to prompt for the user name and password for each slave that fails to connect.
-You can also use the :option:`--num-retries=n` option to reattempt a failed connection 'n' times before the utility fails.

 The utility uses of the **SHOW SLAVE HOSTS** statement to determine which slaves the master has.
 If you want to use the :option:`--recurse` option, slaves should have been started with the ``--report-host`` and